Scala interview questions and tests

 What to look for in a Scala developer

-It can be incredibly difficult to find a good Scala developer.
-This is because the language has a more complicated syntax than Java or C#, resulting in a particularly steep learning curve that can put many developers off.
-Our Scala interview questions and tests will go a long way to helping you in that regard, but it will be very helpful if you know what to look out for.
+It can be incredibly difficult to find a good Scala engineer.
+The language has a more complicated syntax than Java or C#, resulting in a particularly steep learning curve that can put many developers off.
+Our Scala interview questions and tests go a long way to helping you in that regard.
+However, it will be very helpful if you know what to look out for.

-To find a good Scala developer you are really looking for the elite.
+To find a good Scala engineer you are really looking for the elite.
 Due to its complexity, Scala developers often possess official certificates to prove their aptitude in the language.

-Otherwise, you can expect a good Scala developer to know about pattern matching, as Scala has a built-in general pattern-matching mechanism.
+Otherwise, you can expect they’ll know about pattern matching, as Scala has a built-in general pattern-matching mechanism.
 They should also possess knowledge of case classes, which are unique to Scala.

-Due to Scala’s compatibility with the Java libraries, your Scala developer should be familiar with the Java open source libraries and be able to tell you which ones they prefer to use.
-They should also be able to show commercial experience they have gained within the past 2 years and be able to describe the technologies in which they have a functional working knowledge.
+Due to Scala‘s compatibility with the Java libraries, your candidate should be familiar with the Java open source libraries and be able to tell you which ones they prefer to use.
+They should also be able to show commercial experience they have gained within the past 2 years and be able to describe the technologies in which they have a functional and working knowledge.